 Ways To Stop Your Self Sabotaging Behaviors

-Self-talk is a common self-sabotage technique that happens when people avoid uncomfortable emotions like sadness or anger.
-This can manifest into statements like “I’m too lazy to get out of bed” or “I’ll eat a whole pie because I deserve it.”
+Negative self talk is a common self-sabotage technique that happens when people avoid uncomfortable feelings like sadness or anger.
+This can manifest into statements like "I'm too lazy to get out of bed" or "I'll eat a whole pie because I deserve it,” which are examples of destructive behavior.

 If you catch yourself doing this, try practicing self-compassion.
 Self-compassion is the opposite of self-criticism.
 Instead of beating ourselves up for not being “good enough” at something (which often perpetuates a cycle), we offer kindness and gentleness toward ourselves by acknowledging that we’re doing our best with what we’ve got.